genome-spy/genome-spy/docs/grammar/mark/point.md

 ### Semantic zoom

 The score-based semantic zoom adjusts the point visibility by coupling a score threshold to current zoom level.
 The `semanticScore` channel enables the semantic zoom and specifies the score field.
 The `semanticZoomFraction` property controls the fraction of data items to show in the fully zoomed-out view, i.e., it specifies the threshold score.
 The fraction is scaled as the viewport is zoomed.
 Thus, if the data is distributed roughly uniformly along the zoomed axis, roughly constant number of points are visible at all zoom levels.
-The score can be arbitrarily distributed, as the threshold is computed using _p_-quantiles.
+The score can be _arbitrarily distributed_, as the threshold is computed using _p_-quantiles.

-The example below has 200 000 semi-randomly generated points with a score.
+The example below has 200 000 semi-randomly generated points with an exponentially distributed score.
-The scores are sampled from an exponential distribution.
 As the view is zoomed in, new points appear.
 Their number in the viewport stays approximately constant until the lowest possible score has been reached.

 <div><genome-spy-doc-embed>